Are you aware that, besides the market rate (known as Dólar Comercial), there are three other types of FX rates?

 1. Dólar Comercial (Commercial Dollar)

-It is traded in the stock market and is the most used for international transactions by the government and large corporations.
-This is the rate you will see on websites such as Bloomberg, Reuters and Central Banks.
+It is traded on the stock market and is the most commonly used rate for international transactions by the government and large corporations.
+This is the rate you’ll see on websites such as Bloomberg, Reuters, and central banks.

-In general, this rate is determined by supply and demand; however, the government might intervene, using its reserves to keep the USD to BRL rate lower.
+In general, this rate is determined by supply and demand; however, the government may intervene by using its reserves to keep the USD-to-BRL rate lower.

 2. Dólar Turismo (Tourism Dollar)